fpolar/Vacuum-Tube-Studio/README.md

 - use just orientation and thick or thick mode to paint from user in one spot

 - pictionary meets heads up
+- make submit button so guesser can choose to give points to multiple people
 - big reveal of word animating towards screen(getting bigger) and fading out

+- add a button to allow user to save canvas as png (only fire once) `var image = canvas.toDataURL("image/png").replace("image/png", "image/octet-stream"); window.location.href=image;`

 - Users who enter later, risize, or refresh page cannot see the drawings on their client, even if they're in a spot on the canvas where they should be able to.